River Wey Somerset Bridge

 - Clay pigeon shooting takes place a short distance from the other bank on the 3rd Sunday of each month between 10.00am and 12.30pm.

-- Members can fly fish from 1st April to the 14th March inclusive
+- Members can fly fish from 1st April to the 14th March inclusive for any species.

 River Wey Elstead - New Stock